mugwomp93/720x720_overlays/README.md

 - A version of this overlay at 100% opacity and without border graphics and shadows is available in the [1playerinsertcoin assorted overlays bundle](https://github.com/mugwomp93/720x720_overlays/edit/main/README.md#1playerinsertcoin-assorted-overlays).
 A 4:3 version (no more skinny Sonic) is also available.

 # [1playerinsertcoin Assorted Overlays](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays/1playerinsertcoin%20Assorted%20Overlays)
 As you may have gathered, 1playerinsertcoin has been very generous with their time in creating overlays for a device they don't even own.
 Given how long it takes to create high quality overlays, limited free time, etc, I thought it would be unfair to keep these to myself until I was done creating my versions.
-These overlays don't have any border decorations, shadows, etc, and, with one exception, are all be centered.
+These overlays don't have any border decorations, shadows, etc, and, with one exception, are all centered.
 Please credit 1playerinsertcoin if you use these to create your own versions.

 Overlays include:
 - GBA 3x integer